vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 Firstly, I used ModelMapper but it is not compatible with the Java Record feature.
 It does seems more easy than ModelMapper to use and configure.

+if you change an entity, a record or a mapper file, you need to rebuild the project to generate the code.
+It is not done automatically. in vsCode CTL+ SHIFT+P > Java : clean java langage server workspace to rebuild the project.
+Also sometimes a gradle clearAll is needed.

-## Swagger Vs SpringDoc Vs Hale Explorer
+## Swagger Vs SpringDoc Vs Hal Explorer

 I tried to install swagger but didn't succeeded.
 I heard about Spring REST Docs during a conference and it seems to be a good alternative to swagger.
 It is simple, documentation is well written.
 The advantage is :